 If you need to display a certain headline at the beginning of every ad (e.g. Shop Women’s Shoes), use the pinning feature to ensure it displays in either position 1 or 2.

-Here are our tips on pinning best practice:
+Here are our tips for best practice pinning:

 Pinned headlines and descriptions will only show in their pinned positions.
 Pinning only one headline or description to a single position means that no other asset will show within that position.
 For example, if the asset “Women’s Shoes” is pinned to headline 1, this asset will always show for headline 1.